Years-of-service pension after a long career of work that requires great effort and a reduced ability to work

 - they have done mental or physical work that requires great effort for at least 38 years,

 - they were born in 1955 or later, and

 - they are 63 or older.

-The years-of-service pension can be granted to persons born in 1955 or later as their retirement age will be higher than 63 years.
-After 1965, the age limit requirement for the years-of-service pension will be linked to life expectancy.
-The first years-of-service pensions will be paid in 2018.
+The years-of-service pension can be granted to persons born between 1955 and 1964r (their retirement age is 63 years or more).
+For those born in 1965 or later, the age limit requirement for the years-of-service pension is linked to life expectancy.
+The first years-of-service pensions were paid out in 2018.